Last updated: July 15, 2023

-This is a good thing, because the emptiness and isolation at Hanging Rock and the Baltzer Lookout create that perfect atmosphere.
+This is a good thing because the emptiness and isolation at Hanging Rock and the Baltzer Lookout create that perfect Blue Mountains atmosphere.

-Hanging Rock and the Baltzer lookout are absolutely stunning but they are both un-fenced.
+Hanging Rock and the Baltzer lookout are stunning, but they are unfenced.
 This adds to the beauty of the area, but it also makes exploring a bit riskier.
 Stay well back from cliff edges at all times, especially when taking photos.
-It’s also not recommended to hike to the very tip of Hanging Rock.
+Walking to the tip of Hanging Rock is also not recommended.
 Potentially strong winds and narrow surfaces make this a dangerous undertaking.
 If you’re visiting the area by yourself, let others know about your plans.